Jhsmit/PyHDX/docs/using_the_GUI.rst

 Currently the only data format accepted is exported 'state data' from Waters DynamX, which is .csv format.
 DynamX exposure time units is assumed to be minutes.
 Other data format support can be added on request (eg HDExaminer).

-Multiple files can be uploaded by usiung the 'Add File' button after which these files will be combined.
+Multiple files can be uploaded by using the 'Add File' button after which these files will be combined.
 Make sure there are no overlaps/clashes between 'state' entries when combining multiple files.

 In the 'Drop first' entry the number of N-terminal residues for each peptides can be chosen which should be ignored when